satyam1459/User_Management_System/README.md

 * Address
 * Phone Number

-You can create a user information, read, read by specific id, update userName of specific userId, delete a user by their userId by api calls.
+You can create a user information, read a user information, read by specific id, update userName of specific userId, delete a user by their userId by api calls.